Maltese Americans

 Maltese Americans (Maltese: Maltin Amerikani or Maltin tal-Amerika) are Americans with Maltese ancestry.

 History

 The first immigrants from Malta to the United States arrived during the mid-eighteenth century to the city of New Orleans, Louisiana.
 Many Americans assumed Malta was part of Italy.
 In some cases "Born Malta, Italy" was put on tombstones of Maltese because of the confusion.

-At this time and in the nineteenth century the Maltese who emigrated to the United States were still scarce.
-In fact, in the 1860s, only between five and ten Maltese emigrated to the United States every year.
-The majority of them were agricultural workers, and, in the case of New Orleans, market gardeners and vegetable dealers.

 20th century

 After World War I, in 1919, Maltese immigration to the US increased.
 In the first quarter of 1920 more than 1,300 Maltese immigrated to the United States.
 Detroit, Michigan, with jobs in the expanding automobile industry, drew the largest share of immigrants.
 It is believed that in the following years, more than 15,000 Maltese people emigrated to the United States, later getting U.S. citizenship.

 A significant percentage of early Maltese immigrants intended to stay only temporarily for work, but many settled in the US permanently.
 In addition to Detroit, other industrial cities such as New York City, San Francisco, and Chicago attracted Maltese immigrants.

 After World War II the Maltese government committed to pay passage costs to Maltese people who wanted to emigrate and live at least two years abroad.
 This program led to increased emigration by the people of the island and made up approximately 8,000 Maltese who arrived to the United States between the years 1947 and 1977.
 Malta's government promoted Maltese emigration because Malta was overpopulated.